TXFM

 TXFM (formerly Phantom 105.2) was a Dublin-based radio station, founded in 1997 as a pirate radio station.
 TXFM broadcast under a contract awarded by the Broadcasting Authority of Ireland (BAI).
 The station ceased broadcasting on 26 October 2016.

 TXFM played mostly alternative rock with an emphasis on local artists, as well as alternative dance and hip-hop from local and international acts.
 Apart from general programming TXFM also has run many specialist shows dedicated to a specific genre of rock or to premiering new Irish and international acts.

-Following the re-advertisement of the 'Alternative Rock' radio licence by the BAI in December 2015, no formal applications had been made by the closing date, and on 30 March 2016 it was announced that the station was to cease broadcasting by October of that year.
+Following the re-advertisement of the 'Alternative Rock' radio license by the BAI in December 2015, no formal applications had been made by the closing date, and on 30 March 2016 it was announced that the station was to cease broadcasting by October of that year.

+The frequency of 105.2 MHz is now used for temporary licensed stations such as Freedom FM, Classic Hits 80s and Christmas FM at a maximium ERP of 2.00kW.